 Bamboo Matcha Whisk - The Ultimate Guide

-Whether you are preparing a traditional matcha tea, or even a matcha latte with milk, making sure your matcha is properly whisked is absolutely necessary.
+Whether you are preparing a traditional matcha tea, or even a matcha latte, making sure your matcha is properly whisked is absolutely necessary.

-I am going to explain everything you need to know about a matcha whisk, from how it is made, to using and looking after your whisk to maximise its life span.
+I am going to explain everything you need to know, from why you should use a matcha whisk, matcha whisk care, how to whisk matcha tea and more.

 What is a Bamboo Matcha Whisk?

 A matcha whisk (Chasen) is a traditional Japanese tea utensil, that has been used for centuries in tea ceremonies.

 It has many fine and delicate curved prongs (or tines) which are designed to mix matcha powder with water into a smooth, foamy and even consistency.
 This enhances the aroma, texture and most importantly the flavour, so you are getting the most out of your high quality matcha powder!

 Do I really need a Bamboo Matcha Whisk?

-If you are drinking matcha regularly as a tea or even as a matcha latte with milk, I am going to say yes, you should be using a bamboo whisk to prepare your matcha.
+If you are drinking matcha regularly as a tea or even as a matcha latte, then you should be using a bamboo whisk to prepare your matcha.

 Properly whisking your matcha is one of the most important steps to ensure you properly experience the full flavour and texture that a high quality matcha powder offers.
 Using a matcha whisk is the only way to achieve the best results for a clump free, nicely aerated matcha tea.

 Real matcha powder does not dissolve when you add water, therefore it requires whisking to evenly distribute or ‘suspend’ the matcha powder in water.
 The many fine prongs on a matcha whisk are specifically designed for this exact purpose, resulting in a pleasant smooth and foamy texture that is not achievable by using any other kitchen utensil available.